 - Stay in the open.
 The GPS feature works best where there is nothing between your phone and a large amount of open sky.
 If possible, go outside, away from tall buildings and foliage.
-While performance in a building is improved by moving closer to windows, glass with certain sun shielding films may block satellite signals. - Hold your phone to enhance reception.
-Signals from GPS satellites are transmitted to your GPS antenna, which is inside the back of your phone, opposite the earpiece, above the label with your service provider's name on it.
+While performance in a building is improved by moving closer to windows, glass with certain sun shielding films may block satellite signals. - Extend your phone antenna.

+Hold your phone to enhance reception.
+Signals from GPS satellites are transmitted to your GPS antenna, which is in your phone antenna.
 Hold your phone away from your body, giving the antenna clear access to satellite signals.
 Do not cover the antenna area with your fingers or anything else.